amitrajaraman/amitrajaraman.github.io/_blog/moss.md

 We cannot do something as simple as say, choosing every $$i$$th hash value, because that does not protect against the third property described in the [subsequent section](#desirableProps).
 Indeed, adding a single character at the beginning of a document could result in completely different fingerprints.

 An idea that comes to mind is: select some reasonable value $$w$$ (a "window width"), and ensure that you choose at least one hash value per window.
-Indeed, if we do this, then we can identify any matching substring of length at least $$w+k-1$$.
+If we do this, then we can identify any matching substring of length at least $$w+k-1$$.
 The algorithm chooses some (non-zero) number of hashes from this window.
 Let the _density_ of the algorithm be the expected number of hashes it chooses.
-Now of course in real life examples, data isn't as random as that which is considered in the theoretical general case, there are often several repeating strings.
+Now of course in real life examples, data isn't as random as that which is considered in the theoretical general case.
+There are often several repeating strings.

 ## <a name="desirableProps"></a>Desirable Properties